canonical/vanilla-framework/templates/docs/base/code.md

 View example of the code snippet
 </a></div>

+It is also possible to include multiple selects, and an alternative layout is available by adding the `.is-stacked` utility to the `.p-code-snippet__header`, should more horizontal space be required.

+<div class="embedded-example"><a href="/docs/examples/patterns/code-snippet/dropdown-multiple" class="js-example">
+View example of the code snippet
+</a></div>

 **Toggling wrapping within a code snippet**

 By default, `<pre>` elements do not wrap content, but this can be overridden by adding the `.is-wrapped` utility class to a `.p-code-snippet__block`: